ianrasmussen05/programming-languages-2021/assignment-1.md

 **Task 1** (Parser):
 - Extend the grammar with syntax for the operations from the previous task.
 - Generate a parser with `bnfc`.
 - Test the generated parser on a variety of input strings.
-The parser itself may need some debugging.
+The grammar itself may need some debugging.

 **Task 2** (Interpreter): Extend the definition of `eval` in [`Interpreter.hs`](src/Calculator/Interpreter.hs).